ECE3400-Team14/Team-14-Website/docs/Labs/Lab2.md

 [integrated system circuit diagram?]

 When our system first starts running, it only receives signal from the microphone and waits for the 660Hz signal.
 Once it detects a tone at that frequency, it flips S0 so now it only receives signal from the phototransistor.
-From that point on, it ignores the decoy signal at about 18kHz and react once it detects the IR hat signal from other robots at about 6kHz.
+From that point on, it ignores the decoy signal at about 18kHz and reacts once it detects the IR hat signal from other robots at about 6kHz.

 [insert code segmants, video, etc.]